PranavRPrasad/Stack-Overflow-like-Search-Engine/README.md

   + The user has the options to either go to the previous page or next page or first page or last page or a page number of his or her choice.
   + The first and previous pages are disabled when the user is on page 1.
   + The next and last pages are disabled when the user is on the last page.
++ NOTE: Relevant screenshots are attached.
+Please check the screenshots folder.

 # Assumptions
 1. I've assumed that the search keyword(s) is a string.